American Historic Highways

 This morning return to New York City at your leisure.
 Once over the Delaware River you will arrive in the Garden State of New Jersey enroute to New York City.
 Make your way to one of New York’s three major airports from which you are booked for your flight home unless you plan to extend your stay in the city.

-- 15 days Intermediate Car Rental with unlimited mileage (Chevy Cruze or similar)
+- 15 days Intermediate Car Rental with unlimited mileage (Mazda 3 or similar)

 - Detailed day by day itinerary

-- 1 night standard accommodations in New York City
+- 1 night first-class accommodations in New York City

-- 1 night standard accommodations in Cape Cod *
+- 1 night first-class accommodations in Cape Cod

-- 1 night standard accommodations in Bar Harbor *
+- 1 night first-class accommodations in Bar Harbor

-- 2 nights standard accommodations in Québec City *
+- 2 nights first-class accommodations in Québec City

-- 1 night standard accommodations in Niagara Falls *
+- 1 night first-class accommodations in Niagara Falls

-- 1 night standard accommodations in Amish Country / Gettysburg
+- 1 night first-class accommodations in Amish Country / Gettysburg

-- 2 nights standard accommodations in Washington, D.C.*
+- 2 nights first-class accommodations in Washington, D.C.

 - Car rental insurance